heretics-sf/2030-goals/README.md

 * Residents and staff have a say in the criteria
 * Residents and staff have a say in selecting new residents
 * Intimacy and sharing are encouraged
-* Newbs have special treatment
+* New residents have special treatment

 ### Goal 2.2: We respect and encourage diversity